piyushxt43/kiroeventpush/docs/LATEST-CHANGES.md

 - Check console for CORS messages

 **API Key Error**:
-- Verify key is correct: `AIzaSyAHmMKu-ZCwfZ8K6PNCBUKVHJ75K9pmzNk`
+- Verify your Gemini API key is correctly set in `.env` file
 - Check if key has quota remaining
 - Verify key is enabled for Gemini API